avbentem/airtime-calculator/README.md

 # Airtime calculator for LoRaWAN

-A simple React UI for the formulas defined in Semtech's [LoRa Modem Designer's Guide (AN1200.13)](./doc/LoraDesignGuide_STD.pdf), showing the airtime for data rates as used in the [frequency plans](https://www.thethingsnetwork.org/docs/lorawan/frequency-plans.html) of The Things Network (TTN), and showing the limitations that apply to the TTN public network.
+A basic React UI for the formulas defined in Semtech's [LoRa Modem Designer's Guide (AN1200.13)](./doc/LoraDesignGuide_STD.pdf), showing the airtime for data rates as used in the [frequency plans](https://www.thethingsnetwork.org/docs/lorawan/frequency-plans.html) of The Things Network (TTN), and showing the limitations that apply to the TTN public network.